 Chocolate Chess Pie is a rich, fudgy Southern dessert recipe made of the most basic ingredients.
-Always a crowd-pleaser, this Chocolate Chess Pie has the tastes and texture of an undercooked, gooey brownie.
+Always a crowd-pleaser, this Chocolate Chess Pie has the taste and texture of a gooey brownie.

 Chocolate Chess Pie